CDCgov/dibbs-text-to-code/data_curation/README.md

 Generate a CSV of synthetic lab results with labeled values.
 Each row contains a randomized result word (e.g., "positive", "not detected") and a label: 1 for positive terms, 2 for negative terms.
 Optionally, the cript can introduce randomized case changes and typos.

+### loinc (folder)

+Contains .sql queries/files that are used to gather data from LOINC's RELMA database (MS-Access), as well as the resulting data files that are used to generate some of the data files.

 ## Data Files

 ### LOINC:

+These data files are for the Lab codes/concepts in LOINC.

 - **Data Structure:** `code|short_name|long_name|display_name|definition_desc|related_names`
    - Code: A unique identifier for a specific test or observation, typically in a 5-digit-then-a-dash format (e.g., 806-0).